VForged/elysium-docs/docs/block-explorer.md

 to provide a complete set of information, such as ERC-20 tokens in the network.
 They might even offer API services to access it via external services.

-Moonbeam provides two different kind of explorers: ones to query the Ethereum API, and others dedicated to the Substrate API.
-All EVM-based transactions are accessible via the Ethereum API wheras the Substrate API can be relied upon for Substrate-native functions such as governance and staking.
+Elysium provides two different kind of explorers: ones to query the Ethereum API, and others dedicated to the Substrate API.
+All EVM-based transactions are accessible via the Ethereum API wheras the Substrate API can be relied upon for Substrate-native functions.
 The Substrate API also includes information about the EVM-based transactions, but only limited information is shown.

-#### Testnet
+#### Atlantis (Testnet)

 | Block Explorer	 | URL                                      |
 |-----------------|------------------------------------------|